pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "IntegerDataItemTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class IntegerDataItemTableField extends GenericDataItemTableField<Integer, IntegerCorrectnessTableValue> {
+export class IntegerDataItemTableField extends GenericCorrectnessTableField<Integer, IntegerCorrectnessTableValue> {
 }

 // Warning: (ae-missing-release-tag) "IntegerRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)